Please modify the filters.

 The Wood Buffalo Extension Project involves construction of a 36-inch-diameter crude oil pipeline, originating at Enbridge’s Cheecham Terminal, near Fort McMurray, AB, and terminating at Enbridge’s Kirby Lake Terminal, also near Fort McMurray, AB, along with associated pumping infrastructure.

 The 106 km Wood Buffalo Extension Project (WBE) will ship diluted bitumen from the Enbridge Cheecham Terminal, south of Fort McMurray, to the Enbridge Kirby Lake Terminal, northeast of Lac La Biche.
 This pipeline will tie into our existing Athabasca Pipeline Twinning (APT).
 In order to reduce stakeholder and environmental disruption we are using this as an opportunity to utilize the APT pipeline to transport WBE volumes south of the Enbridge Athabasca Kirby Lake Terminal, rather than constructing an entirely new line.
 Wherever possible, the pipeline route will follow existing pipeline rights-of-way, utility corridors and road allowances to ensure minimal environmental impact.
 Enbridge will employ industry-proven construction techniques for each of the planned crossings such as water courses, railways, roads and other pipelines.
-On August 17, 2015, Enbridge received AER approval for the Project; construction started in Fall 2015 with the expected project in service date in Spring 2017.
+On August 17, 2015, Enbridge received AER approval for the Project; construction started in Fall 2015 with the expected project in-service date in Q4 of 2017.

 If you have any questions or concerns, or if you require further information regarding this Project or Enbridge’s public involvement process, please contact us and a Project team member will respond to your call or e-mail.